Get indemnity™ product liability

 At get indemnity™ liability insurance quotes start from £224 annually or £18.66 monthly.
 Below we provide some background about the cover and explain how the insurance can offer protection to your business.

 Who needs product liability insurance?

-Anyone who supplies products are responsible for their safety.
-The level of responsibility will depend on whether you are involved in the manufacture of the products, or whether you are involved with the distribution.
+The level of responsibility and potential liability will depend on whether you are involved in the manufacture of the products, or whether you are involved with the distribution.

 > If you repair or repurpose a product.

 > Materials are imported from outside the European Union (UK post-Brexit)

 > If you commission the manufacture of a product.

 > If your business name or trademark appears on the product.